teamradish/TRTwitchPlaysBot/Wiki/Adding-ConsolesInputs.md

 3. **buttonVal** - An integer representing the button value of the input on the virtual controller.
 4. **axisVal** - An integer representing the axis value of the input on the virtual controller.
 5. **inputType** - An integer representing the type of the input.
 0 = Blank input, 1 = Button (Ex. "a" button), 2 = Axis (Ex. analog stick on the N64 controller), 3 = Button+Axis (Ex. "l" and "r" triggers on GameCube controllers, which function as both)
 6. **minAxis** - A double from -1.0 to 1.0 representing the minimum axis range if the input is an axis.
 For joysticks that have negative values, 0 indicates the center of the analog stick, otherwise 0.5 does.
-This will often be 0 on `uinput` and 0.5 on `vJoy`.
+This will often be 0.
 7. **maxAxis** - A double from -1.0 to 1.0 representing the maximum axis range if the input is an axis.
 For joysticks with negative values, 0 indicates the center of the analog stick, otherwise 0.5 does.
-This will often be -1 (up/left on the analog stick) or 1 (down/right on the analog stick) on `uinput` and 0 or 1, respectively, on `vJoy`.
+This will often be -1 (up/left on the analog stick) or 1 (down/right on the analog stick).
 8. **maxAxis percent** - A double from 0 to 100 representing the maximum percent the axis can be pressed - any value afterwards is considered a button press.
 As an example, the GameCube's "l" and "r" triggers would have this at 99.999 since they function as axes until they're pressed down 100%, after which they're the L and R buttons.
 This supports up to 3 decimal places for decimal percentages.

 That was a lot to absorb, so let's jump right into adding a simple "a" button with a button value of 1 to "newconsole".